To read and print the file, you require the program Acrobat Reader, which you can download for free from the Adobe website

 RAID level: 0, 1, SINGLE, LARGE

 The USB port has become a standard for PC hardware and the new USB 3.1 standard brings some improvements, such as a transfer speeds of up to 10 Gbit/s.
 However, the known USB interfaces type-A and Type-B remain with us still and they will be able to reach the USB 3.1 speed with the proper support.
+The RAID system includes both a USB Type-C™ and USB Type-A cable for maximum compatability with different devices.

 The aluminum grid helps in dissipating the heat generated and so the case keeps the HDDs cool even wihtout the use of a fan.
 Additionally the LEDs indicate operation, use, access and errors of the installed hard disks.